PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 release of PowerShell.
 If the user has administrative privilege, they can choose to install the msi package silently to the scope of AllUsers.

-- The stable package install location - $env:LOCALAPPDATA\Microsoft\PowerShell-Stable
+- The stable and LTS package install location - $env:LOCALAPPDATA\Local\Programs\PowerShell
-  - If path exists, detect installed version and compare:
-    - If versions equal: Provide an error "PowerShell 7 is already installed" and exit.
+  - If path exists, Provide an error "PowerShell 7 is already installed, use --clobber to overwrite existing installation"
-    - If versions not equal: Overwrite original installation.
-- The preview package install location - $env:LOCALAPPDATA\Microsoft\PowerShell-Preview
+- The preview package install location - $env:LOCALAPPDATA\Local\Programs\\PowerShell-Preview
-  - If path exists, detect installed version and compare:
-    - If versions equal: Provide an error "PowerShell 7 is already installed" and exit.
+  - If path exists, Provide an error "PowerShell 7 Preview is already installed, use --clobber to overwrite existing installation"
-    - If versions not equal: Overwrite original installation.
-- The installer should update the Users PATH for pwsh
+- The installer should update the `$ENV:PATH` and Users PATH in the registry.
 - The installer should enable Microsoft Updates for scope AllUsers.
 - The command should show a progress bar during the download and installation of PowerShell 7.
 - The command should produce an error if the download location (US based url) fails.